-Located inside Busch Gardens Tampa, Christmas Town was voted one of USA Today 10 Beset Theme Park Holiday Event.
-With million of lights decorating the park, the Holiday Sing-Along Train, Christmas on Ice (and many other shows), a gospel inspired celebration, the Three Kings Journey which is a musical tale of the trail to Bethlehem, and meet and greets with Rudolph the Red Nosed Reindeer and Santa.
-There’s also a Christmas Village that features food and drink selections that were created just for this event.
+Busch Gardens Tampa Bay, Christmas Town was choosen by USA Today as one of its 10 Best Theme Park Holiday Events.
+With millions of lights decorating the park, they have a Sing-Along Train, Christmas on Ice, the Three Kings Journey, and social distanced meet and greets with Rudolph the Red-Nosed Reindeer and Santa.
+There’s also the Christmas Village that features food and drink selections created just for this event.

-Christmas Town is included with admission to Busch Gardens and is open until January 6, 2020.
+Christmas Town is included with admission to Busch Gardens and is open from November 20, 2020 through January 3, 2021.

 Henry B. Plant Museum (Tampa)

-Located on the campus of the University of Tampa, the Henry B. Plant Museum showcases the area when the university used to be a hotel in the late 1800’s/early 1900’s.
-Showcasing the Guilded Age and turn of the century lifestyles of the rich, the museum is a great visit any time of year.
+Located on the University of Tampa’s campus, the Henry B. Plant Museum is a flashback to when the university used to be a hotel in the late 1800’s/early 1900s.
+Showcasing the Gilded Age and turn of the century lifestyles of the rich, the museum is a great visit any time of year.

 Located a little farther than some of the other attractions, Bok Towers is located up I-4 towards Orlando but worth the trip.
-Home to a 60 bell carillon tower, Bok Tower Gardens has been open since 1929.
-The gardens were designed by landscape architect Frederick Law Olmsted, Jr, son of the landscape designer of Central Park and Bilmore Estates.
-Located on 130 acres, it’s home to many animals and over 120 bird species.
+Home to a 60 bell carillon tower, Bok Tower Gardens has been open since 1929 and designed by landscape architect Frederick Law Olmsted, Jr. Located on 50 acres, it’s home to many animals and over 120 bird species.

 Winter Village (Tampa)

-Looking to ice skate this December?
+Are you looking to ice skate this holiday season?
 Head to Curtis Hixon Park in downtown Tampa and visit Winter Village.
 With an outdoor skating rink, small temporary restaurants and a shopping area, it’ll let Floridians feel a piece of winter.
 Don’t own skates – they have children’s and adult sizes to rent.